Alaska

 Alaska datasets

-remotePARTS ships with one spatial data object.
-This dataset contains NDVI values derived from NASA’s MODIS satellite for the US State of Alaska.
-The first object, ndvi_AK10000, due to package size limitations, this dataset is a random sampling of 10,000 pixels from the full Alaska dataset.
-It is important to note, though that remotePARTS can handle the full map (and much larger maps).
+remotePARTS ships with a data object.
+This data set contains NDVI values derived from NASA’s MODIS satellite for the US State of Alaska.
+The object is ndvi_AK10000 and, due to package size limitations, this data set is a random sampling of 10,000 pixels from the full Alaska data set.
+This is just for the sake of this vignette: remotePARTS can easily handle the full map (and much larger maps).

-For this vignette, we well also create a smaller 3000 pixel subsample ndvi_AK3000 for demonstrative purposes:
+For this vignette, we will also create a smaller 3000 pixel subsample ndvi_AK3000 for demonstrative purposes:

 data("ndvi_AK10000")